INDUCTIVELY COUPLE PLASMA MASS SPECTROMETRY

 Inductively coupled plasma mass spectrometry (ICP-MS) is a technic used to determine most of the elements of the periodic table at trace and ultra-trace levels.
 The liquid sample is transported by a peristaltic pump to the nebulizer system where it is transformed into an aerosol thanks to the action of argon gas.
 The aerosol is led to the torch, where the plasma is generated.
 Temperatures of 8000 K can be reached inside the plasma.
 Under these conditions, atoms present in the sample are ionized / excited.
 Positive ions are transported inside the cuadrupolar analyser through an increasing vacuum interface where they are separated by its charge/mass ratio.
 Ions arrive to the detector and the abundance in the sample is evaluated.

-An ICP-MS device can detect and quantify the majority of the elements of the periodic table, being able to analyze a wide range of samples.
+Detection and quantification of most of the elements of the periodic table in a wide range of samples.

-Determination of metals and contaminants in soils, pesticides, vegetal matters, foods, etc.
+Determination of metals and contaminants in soils, pesticides, vegetables and foods in general.